 Though the Bently Reserve is on the National Register of Historic Places, a recent renovation married that historic detail to modern technology.
 In fact, closed-circuit television allows the couple to keep an eye on their guests from the privacy of the bride's lounge.
 One of the Bay Area's greenest venues, the Bently Reserve is LEED certified.

 Never heard of the Swedenborgian religion?
-They are a Christian denomination centered on Jesus Christ, and are generally liberal on social ethics – ie, this is a great place for LGBT ceremonies.
+They are a Christian denomination centered on Jesus Christ, and are generally liberal on social ethics—this is a great place for LGBT ceremonies.
 They are welcoming to other denominations, and flexible about letting you customize the wedding ceremony.

 After the ceremony, the adjacent Craftsman-style Parish House and flower-filled garden are available for receptions.

 Where else can you get married amongst priceless Rodin sculptures?
 What other venue offers a large grassy lawn with views of the bay and the Golden Gate Bridge?
-Where else in San Francisco is imposing neoclassical architecture paired with... expansive space and fine art?
-If I sound like a superfan of the Legion of Honor, it's because I am.
-I even named it one of my most romantic wedding locations in the world.
+Where else in San Francisco is imposing neoclassical architecture paired with expansive space and fine art?
+It is one of the most romantic wedding locations in the world.

 Wedding ceremonies often take place on the Balustrade Lawn, where you'll exchange vows against the backdrop of the Golden Gate Bridge and the Pacific Ocean.
 But if you feel more at home in man's art rather than nature's, you can wed in the palatial Court of Honor in front of Rodin's Thinker and a majestic wraparound colonnade.